• Skip to primary navigation

 Research on where I needed to be for my ‘goal shot’ was quick and easy thanks to Google.

-I chose to travel via china bus (I live within 10 mins of one).
-It’s super cheap and the drop-off point is super close to the where I needed to be for the picture.
-Booked a round-trip ticket, leaving Richmond VA at 12:30 Sunday morning, then leaving NYC on Monday at 3pm.
-Trip would take about 6:30hr.
+I chose to travel via China bus (I live within 10 mins of one).
+It’s super cheap and the drop-off point is super close to where I needed to be for the picture.
+Booked a round-trip ticket, leaving Richmond VA at 12:30 Sunday morning, then leaving NYC on Monday at 3 pm.
+The trip would take about 6:30hr.

 I also found a super cheap hotel on Groupon in the Financial District.
 Nailed it!